tuxology/tracevizlab/labs/001-what-is-tracing/README.md

 Because there is also `system tracing`.
 Operating systems and drivers themselves have [a lot!] of tracepoints in their code, and that alone, gives a lot of information about an application, and mostly, about the system on which it's executing.
 So even without any user space data, a trace of the OS can be enough to identify many typical application problems.

-`application tracing` and `system tracing` together are very powerful.
+`Application tracing` and `system tracing` together are very powerful.
 The former will allow to seize the problem, find it in time, and get the application context, like the picture of a group in front of the green screen.
 The latter will put this picture in its environment, ie draw the background of that group picture.

-In this tutorial, we will focus only on linux, but Windows also has its tracing framework, called [ETW](https://docs.microsoft.com/en-us/windows/desktop/etw/about-event-tracing)
+In this tutorial, we will focus only on linux, but Windows also has its tracing framework, called [ETW](https://docs.microsoft.com/en-us/windows/desktop/etw/about-event-tracing).

+Nowadays, applications are developed as micro-services running in containers that can be run on various machines, either physical or virtual.
+Micro-services communicate together through some message passing libraries or home-made communication. `Distributed tracing` allows to follow requests through the systems.
+APIs like `[OpenTracing API](https://opentracing.io/)` provide a means to instrument the various components of the system and many common communication libraries are already instrumented.
+They only require a tracer to enable collecting data.

 - - -